 - Start the filling: Using a hand mixer or a stand mixer fitted with a whisk attachment, whip the heavy cream on medium-high speed until stiff peaks form, about 4 minutes.
 Stiff peaks hold their peak shape and do not droop.
 Set whipped cream in the refrigerator (covered or uncovered, doesn’t matter) until step 8.
 Melt the semi-sweet chocolate.
 You can melt it in a double boiler or the microwave.
 If using the microwave: place the chopped chocolate in a medium heat-proof bowl.
 Melt in 20 second increments in the microwave, stopping and stirring after each increment until completely melted and smooth.
 Set aside until the end of the next step.

 - Cook the eggs: Whisk eggs and 1/2 cup (100g) sugar together in a heat-proof bowl or the top piece of a double boiler.
-Place over a pot of simmering water (or the bottom part of your double boiler).
+Place over a pot of simmering water (or the bottom part of your double boiler) on medium heat.
 Do not let the surface of simmering water touch the bottom of the heat-proof bowl.
 Whisking constantly, cook the egg mixture until it reaches 160°F (71°C) on an instant read thermometer, about 10-11 minutes.
 Do not stop whisking or the eggs may solidify.
 If the steam gets too hot over your hand, use an oven mitt.
 Carefully remove from heat and allow to cool for 10 minutes.
 After cooling, slowly stir in the melted chocolate.
 To prevent curdling, cool for another 10 minutes before using in the next step.

 - Using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and remaining 1/2 cup (100g) of sugar together on medium-high speed until creamy and combined, at least 2 minutes.
 Add the vanilla and beat on medium-high speed for 30 seconds.
 Scrape down the sides and up the bottom of the bowl as needed.
 With the mixer running on low speed, pour in the chocolate/egg mixture, then increase to medium-high speed and beat for 3 minutes.
 With a rubber spatula, fold in the whipped cream until combined.